wpb-astro/MCSED/docs/source/MCSED Command-line Options.rst

 ``-ism, --ISM_correct_coords``: If a coordinate system is given, MW dust correction will be performed

 ``-igm, --IGM_correct``: If selected, Madau statistical IGM correction will be done (affecting wavelengths up to rest-frame Ly\ :math:`alpha`)

-``-rsf, --remove_short_filters``: Filters with non-negligible response shortward of the given rest-frame wavelength in Angstroms will be removed